Now accepting nominations for the 2017 ACBA Pro Bono Achievement Awards.

 The ACBA Pro Bono Achievement Awards recognize individuals and organizations that have made outstanding contributions to pro bono service in our communities.
 The Allegheny County Bar Foundation and the Public Service Committee are currently accepting nominations for the 2016 Pro Bono Achievement awards.
-The awards will be presented at the Fellows Reception on Thursday, October 20, 5:30 p.m., at Hotel Monaco.
-The award winners will also be honored at the Public Service Committee’s annual volunteer recognition event which will be held during Pro Bono Week, October 24-28.
+The awards will be presented at the Fellows Reception on Wednesday, November 1, 5:30 p.m., at the Renaissance hotel.
+The award winners will also be honored at the Public Service Committee’s annual volunteer recognition event which will be held during Pro Bono Week, October 23-27.

 Nominations may be made in the following categories: